History of Audition Pay

 Audition Pay has been in our contract since 1947.

 For every audition we perform without booking the role, we’re entitled to half our scale day rate.
-Since our rate is $1,082, that’s $541 per audition for every SAG-AFTRA TV show, studio feature, or high-budget indie film.
+As of 7/1/23 our rate is $1,204, so that’s $602 per audition for every SAG-AFTRA TV show, studio feature, or high-budget indie film.

 Today, the provision can be found in SAG-AFTRA’s TV/Theatrical CBA, Schedule A 15 (B):